 The webinar goal and purpose are considered the “why” of the event.
 In order to grab the attention of your audience, you can have a list of bullet points of all of the topics you’re going to cover within the webinar.
 After stating the topics in the bulleted points, you can then begin to explain the benefits of the webinar and what your guests can take away from the event.
 Not only can your guests take away ideas from the webinar, but they can also take away topics to explore further after the webinar is over.
 If this is the case, express to the audience how they can go about finding their event takeaways once the webinar is over.

 Once the introductions are over, the educational content that attracted your audience to your webinar can begin!
 The educational content can be any type, depending on your webinar goals and the type of speakers you have.
 Once you acquire your guest speakers, ask them to create a webinar script of their own ahead of time!
+This is the segment where insights and valuable information are shared by the webinar presenter.
 This will keep your guests on track with what they’re talking about, so they won’t stray away from the topics at hand.
 The more guest speakers you have, and the more content you provide to them will be beneficial for everyone.
 When your guest speakers talk about their topics, encourage them to share their own personal stories to add a sense of personalization to your content.
 Audience members can relate to what the guest speakers are saying, creating those personal relationships that you should strive for in the business world.

 Once all of the guest speakers have spoken, the host can begin the conclusion and Q&A session.
 According to Wyzowl, 92% of attendees want a live Q&A session included in the webinar.
+If you have a webinar moderator, they can help in managing this section efficiently.
 Before the Q&A session begins, you can recap the webinar as a whole!
 Be sure to recap any important ideas and takeaways the guests can walk away with.
 Keep this part short and sweet, as there may be many questions from the audience.
 If you choose to have an engagement activity, you can include a small quiz or a feedback session to allow webinar hosts to see how well the guests understood their presentations and if they learned something new..
 Once this portion is completed, you can then begin the Q&A session!
 Q&A sessions allow your guests to voice any questions or concerns they may have; either because they didn’t understand an aspect of the webinar or because they have a question about something that wasn’t covered in the webinar.
 There may be guests who have all kinds of questions, so be sure to try your best to get to everyone who has a question.
 If time does run out before you can get to every question, you should have an option for guests to ask their questions at a later time.

 First and foremost, you should thank your guests and guest speakers for attending your event!
 They took time out of their day to attend the webinar to learn more about the topics.
 Thanking them for attending can mean so much to your guests and your speakers.
-Next, you can then begin your closing statements, which can be the invitation for a call-to-action.
+Next, you can then begin your closing statements, which can be the invitation for a call-to-action related to your digital marketing strategy or other services you offer.
 If you wish to have a call-to-action button for your guests, be sure to add instructions on how they can go about doing that, and can be answering a post-event survey, polls, or giving any feedback.
 Once all of this has been discussed with your audience, you can then thank your guests again and everyone can go their separate ways!